 I include Laundry Supplies with the clothing because washing things out as you go is the main key to packing light!

-One of our most important travel items are our bandanas.
+This includes the clothing worn in travel.
+Special note: One of our most important travel items are our bandanas.
 They are so multi-functional that we always keep on in our purse, book bags, etc. We rarely leave home without them!

 |2-4 Bottoms||Pants, shorts, or skirts: in neutral colors|